 This folks, is where I’m going to ask you to slow down for a second, breathe, maybe even sit down, because I have some difficult news.
 There is no quick fix.
 There is no magic product.
 There is no amount of money that will give you want you really want, assuming of course, that you want a wonderful, meaningful, trusting relationship with your horse.
 All relationships take time to build, and all QUALITY relationships take work to maintain.
 Even if all you want is a well broke horse to go out on a trail ride with every so often, you still have to work to build a relationship with that horse.
 Even if you buy a horse that already has all the fancy buttons you could ever want built in, you still have to put in the time to form a relationship with your new partner.
 There are no workarounds, no alternatives, and no products that can do this for you; you simply have to put in the time.

-The good news is this that is the fun part!
+The good news is that this is the fun part!
 Taking the time to build a great relationship with your horse is not only key to actually building that great relationship, it's also one of the best ways a horse lover could ever spend their time.
 At some point our society lost interest in anything that took time to accomplish and people started searching for a quick fix to all our problems.
 I believe that this started because people didn't know WHAT they should be spending their time working on to help them achieve their goals, and that’s where the No Limits Program comes into play.

 Brandi’s fundamentals can help you fix almost any problem, and there are ‘No Limits’ to where her method’s can take you.
 One of the people I talked to at the Expo was looking for help leading their pushy horse from the barn to the pasture, and another was working to perfect Tempi changes (a dressage term for changing canter leads every stride).
 These were two totally different goals that both found help in the No Limits Program and it is one of the reasons why I’m so proud to be one of Brandi’s certified trainers.
 It doesn’t matter where you are in your equestrian journey, as long as you are willing to take the time to work on your relationship with your horse, you can achieve your dreams with the No Limit’s Program, and I get to help you do that!
 How cool is that?